 Oil and gas company Hess has exploration and production operations worldwide.
-In 2013 Hess reported proved reserves totaling more than 1.4 billion barrels of oil equivalent.
-In 2013, 46% of the company's total proved reserves were located in the US; 51% of its crude oil and natural gas liquids production and 22% of its natural gas production came from US operations.
-In a major shift in strategy, in 2013 Hess sold all its its downstream businesses (refining and petroleum product and energy marketing) in order to focus on its higher margin exploration and production activities.
+In 2014 Hess reported proved reserves totaling more than 1.4 billion barrels of oil equivalent.
+In 2014, 51% of the company's total proved reserves were located in the US; 61% of its crude oil and natural gas liquids production and 32% of its natural gas production came from US operations.
+In a major shift in strategy, Hess has sold all its its downstream businesses (refining and petroleum product and energy marketing) in order to focus on its higher margin exploration and production activities.

 Hess has operations in Algeria, Australia, Azerbaijan, Brunei, China, Denmark, Equatorial Guinea, France, Gabon, Ghana, Indonesia, Kurdistan (Iraq), Libya, Malaysia, Norway, Russia, Thailand, the UK, and the US.

-That year Hess' operating cash inflow decreased to $4.87 billion (from $5.66 billion in 2012) primarily due to changes in working capital.
+The company’s cash inflow decreased by 8% in 2014, primarily due to lower net income and changes in working capital.

-In 2014, Hess announced plans to divest its remaining downstream businesses, including its retail marketing business and energy trading joint venture, plus its exploration and production assets in Thailand.
+In 2014 Hess also announced plans to divest its exploration and production assets in Thailand.

 As part of its strategy of unwinding its refining and marketing assets, in 2013 Hess sold Russian subsidiary Samara-Nafta to LUKOIL for $2.05 billion.
 It also sold its energy marketing business to Direct Energy for a $1.2 billion.

 To raise cash it also sold its 2.7% interest in in India's Azeri, Chirag and Guneshli Fields and its 2.4% stake in the associated BTC pipeline to ONGC Videsh for $1 billion.
 It also sold its Indonesian oil and gas assets for $1.3 billion.